fraFerrari99/django-production-setup/README.md

 This will run both the build and the up docker commands.

-### Steps to follow
+### Following the Path

-There are different steps to follow to use this Django production setup:
+Now, let's chart the course for utilizing this Django production setup:

-- As you can see, there's an `.env` file where there are different environment variables defined as follows:
+- Within the project, a file named `.env` file houses various environment variables such as:

-  - `ADMIN_EMAIL`: it is the email address of the admin user that will be used inside the `prod.py` settings file; if a view raises an exception, Django will send an email containing the error message to the email address specified in it;
+  - `ADMIN_EMAIL`: this variable stores the email address of the admin user.
+If an exception occurs, Django will send an error message email to this address.
-  - `POSTGRES_DB, POSTGRES_USER, POSTGRES_PASSWORD`: these are the settings that will be used to create the database credentials (name, name of the user and db's password);
+  - `POSTGRES_DB, POSTGRES_USER, POSTGRES_PASSWORD`: these variables determine the database credentials, including the database name, username, and password.

-  Obviously, when you push the project on github, you need to put this file in the `.gitignore` file, since these are environment variables that you want to be private since they represent sensitive information.
+For security reasons, add the  `.env` file to your `.gitignore` to prevent sensitive information exposure.

 - In `prod.py` settings file, it is present this setting: